2080ad/lexia_school_ranking/README.md

 # Getting Started

-1. start up the service with the following command line:
+a. start up the service with the following command line:

 java -jar lexia_school_ranking-0.0.1-SNAPSHOT.jar schoolRankingServer 8080

-2. After service started, open a browser and traverse the url:
+b.
+After service started, open a browser and traverse the url:

 http://localhost:8080/schoolranking/getSchoolRankings/2017

-3. After seeing http response with 200 status.
+c.
+After seeing http response with 200 status.
 Got to the H2 db to check the tables:

 http://localhost:8080/console
 (login with JDBC-URL: jdbc:h2:mem:schoolranking-app